Here Are the Best DIY Home Security Systems

 Our take on Cove Security:

-Although Cove Security launched just a couple of years ago, it offers some unique perks, such as the ability to avoid a contract by paying for equipment upfront altogether.
+Although Cove Security launched just a couple of years ago, it offers some unique perks, such as the ability to avoid a contract by paying for equipment upfront.
 Another major selling point is Cove’s ease of installation.

 Cove Security Packages & Equipment

 Cove doesn’t offer preset packages you can choose from, but you can easily put together your own security system online.
-Cove focuses on providing the essentials you need for protecting your home with intrusion detection equipment and an indoor security camera for monitoring your home.
+Cove focuses on providing the essentials you need for protecting your home with intrusion detection equipment and security cameras for monitoring your home.
 Cove’s Touch Alarm Panel boasts two-way communication and Smash & Grab Protection for additional security against intruders.
-As far as video surveillance, Cove is limited providing only an indoor camera, but you’ll still be able to monitor your home by video if you choose.

 Cove Security Monitoring Services

 You’ll get 24/7 professional monitoring with Cove through either the Cove Basic or Cove Plus plans.
-Cove provides this service through COPS Monitoring, an organization that has 6 UL-Listed centers.
 Your home will be monitored over a 100% cellular connection for greater protection against power outages or Wi-Fi internet issues.

 Why Cove is Best for Instant Text Alerts